sl0thdev/sl0thdev/README.md

 # Presentation

-Hello world, I'm Ludovic, Fullstack developer JS.
+Hello world, I'm Ludovic,

-In fact I developped some apps (like portal manager in php since 2015 => changed in JS since 2021 (https://pm.2lsoft.fr) and some website since 2007 (old lareu.net >> lareu.fr and some internal apps) during my free time to learn and to follow the different stacks and different evolutions.
+I have been developping some apps (like portal manager in php since 2015 => changed in JS since 2021 (https://pm.2lsoft.fr) and some website since 2007 (old lareu.net >> lareu.fr and some internal apps) during my free time to learn and to follow the different stacks and different evolutions.

 This is a passion and my job now ...